 (iii) Once the definition is written down, it appears that it could be taken for automata over a free monoid in general, and not only for Boolean automata.
-It is the function complete() which would be meaningless, or, at least, artifical.
+It is the function complete() which would be meaningless, or, at least, artifical for a non-Boolean automaton.